Grilled Standing Rib Roast with Rosemary and Garlic

 6 cloves garlic, peeled and cut lengthwise into 4 pieces

 Cut slits spaced out on the top and sides of the roast.
 Alternate Inserting the garlic and rosemary in the holes.
-Rub the Burger Blaster mixture all over the roast, including on the fat on top.
+Rub the Prime Rib Roast Beef Seasoning all over the roast, including on the fat on top.

 Set up your grill for indirect grilling.
 Place a large drip pan in the center under the grate.
 Preheat the grill to 325 degrees, or medium if you don’t have a thermometer.